All you need to know about Vodafone broadband

 Vodafone broadband deals are completely unlimited with no caps or fair use policies.
 There is also no traffic management so you won’t be slowed down, no matter what you’re doing.

-Although fairly barebones - you don’t get a lot of extras with these packages - Vodafone internet deals can be good value for money (especially when you factor in the occasional reward deal).
+Although fairly barebones - you don’t get a lot of extras with these packages - Vodafone's new-customer deals can be good value for money (especially when you factor in the occasional reward deal).
 There are no automatic price rises after the initial contract term, and the speed guarantee is a welcome feature for anyone who has ever been disappointed by the performance of a broadband service.
 Vodafone Mobile customers with pay monthly contracts also benefit from a small discount on home broadband.

 To find out more read our full Vodafone Broadband review.